Elizabeth Wiskemann: Journalism

-In autumn of 1930, Wiskemann visited Berlin, staying for a period of nine months, to continue her historical research and improve her command over the German language.
 Over the next six years, she divided her time between Cambridge, where she worked as a tutor in history at Newnham College, and Germany, using the time to travel through Europe as well.
 She socialised there with Phyllis Dobb, Arthur Koestler, Erich Mendelsohn, and George Grosz, recounting her experiences in her memoir, The Europe I Saw, as well as in letters to friends, including Julian Bell.
 In Berlin, she worked as a translator and English teacher, preparing documents for the British Embassy and tutoring German diplomats in English.
 During this time, she closely observed political developments, witnessing in particular the rise of Nazism, and her interest was enabled by a friendship with the journalist Frederick A. Voigt, who was reporting for the Guardian. in 1932, she began writing for the New Statesman, reporting on German politics and warning about the dangers of Nazism, to which she was firmly opposed, and her writings were widely read.
 She also opposed British politicians who advocated a moderate approach to the Third Reich, particularly criticizing the signing of naval treaties between England and Germany during this time.

-She rapidly became The New Statesman's main correspondent from Germany, and during this time, also wrote for The Contemporary Review, The Scotsman, and The Guardian.
+She rapidly became the New Statesman's main correspondent from Germany, and during this time, also wrote for The Contemporary Review, The Scotsman, and The Guardian.
 Along with interviews of major German politicians, she also reported on significant political events, including the Saar plebiscite, and during her time in England, frequently attempted to reach out to politicians to convince them of the dangers that Nazism posed, with little success.

+In March 1936, she visited Switzerland, which she charged was the most provincial country in Europe.
+She wrote about the Swiss: "The percentage of genuinely cosmopolitan or even Continentally minded people was probably smaller than in any of the major European countries.
+The sentiments which prevailed in Switzerland are small-scale provincialism...and the fierce nationalism of a small country with virtually no language of its own.
+As this nationalism involves the Swiss in being oddly aggressive about the defense of their neutrality, which they have elevated into providing their national mystique: it seems a little absurd to an outsider at first".

 In July 1936, she published an article in The New Statesman, sharply criticizing the Third Reich, and particularly, the manner in which Jewish people were treated by the Nazis.
 As a result, she was arrested and interrogated by the Gestapo, and finally released on the condition that she would leave Germany.
 Her expulsion from Germany attracted a great deal of international attention, and was discussed in the British Parliament as a diplomatic issue.
 On her return to England, she was advised by the head of the Foreign Office to continue writing about Germany, but to avoid returning there in person.
 Following her expulsion from Germany, Wiskemann continued to report from Central Europe, traveling to Poland, Austria, Hungary, Czechoslovakia, and Romania.

-In 1945, after Wiskemann retired from her work as an intelligence officer during World War II, she relocated to Italy to study political conditions there for her next research project.
-During this time she financially supported herself through journalism, reporting on Italian politics for The Economist, Spectator, and The Observer.
-She wrote weekly book reviews for the Times Literary Supplement, and in addition, undertook translations for publishers during this time.